IBIData/nos-forms-jquery/README.md

 ###**fields**

  Accepts an object with your form element structure.
 This was originally intended to be imported from a json file (for easy reuse of forms), but you can write the object in your js file as well.
 This allows you to write your own functions that return the correct values to individual fields.

+###**ajax**

+ Accepts a boolean value.
+If set to true, your form will send a serialized object to your submit function, where you will be responsible for sending an ajax request with your form data.
+If set to false, a classic form submit will occur and your submit function will not be necessary.

 ###**validate**